nezhahq/nezhahq.github.io/docs/en_US/guide/dashboard.md

 If you want to use CDN, please prepare two domains, one connect to CDN for public access, CDN needs to support WebSocket protocol; the other domain should not connect to CDN, use it as Agent to send data to Dashboard.
 This document uses "cdn.example.com" and "data.example.com" domains to demonstrate respectively
 :::
-3. A Github account
+3. A Github or Gitlab account

 **This document will use the aaPanel as an example, with future versions of the changes, some of the features may change, this document is for reference only**
 <br/>
 <br/>
-## Get the Client ID and Client Secret on Github
+## Get the Client ID and Client Secret on Github/Gitlab
 Nezha Monitor uses a Github account as the login account for the admin panel
 + First we need to create a new authentication application, after logging into Github, open https://github.com/settings/developers and select "OAuth Apps" - "New OAuth App "
 `Application name` - Fill in as you like